lecturer-luka/asp-dotnet-developer-exercises/VisualStudio/coding-convention-proposal.md

-# Proposal for C# Coding standards and naming conventions
+# Proposal For C# Coding Standards And Naming Conventions

 The suggestions below can be adapted to the group of participants, depending on the knowledge of the individual.
-The idea is that after module 3, the rules whose suggestions are below start to apply.
+The idea is that after module 3, the rules below start to apply.

 The proposals were adopted from [MS C# Coding Conventions](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md)